 Chickens came in all shapes and sizes, from fully grown chickens to the tiniest fluffiest chicks you could possibly imagine.
 And everything in between.
 They came in boxes, in cages, and in bundles hanging from the hands of the vendor herself.
 You can imagine that some people were buying chicks to raise themselves and others were buying chickens to slaughter at home later that afternoon.

 Though we have yet to see them offered on a menu in a restaurant, many locals raise rabbits for meat.
 Most were sitting in cages but one young man of about 12 years old was selling his rabbits in a cardboard box.
 He took the time to talk with me for a few minutes, telling me that his rabbits were only a few days old.

 The Guinea Pigs

 The guinea pigs of Ecuador are not pets.
 They are animals raised only for meat.
-At the market, some of the larger ones were selling for $15 a piece though some smaller ones were going for as low as $5.
+At the market, some of the larger ones were selling for $15 apiece although some smaller ones were going for as low as $5.
 These animals were some of the loudest at the market; their squeals could be heard for miles.
-But the people here weren’t bothered by the noise and would pick up the yowling animals by the neck, toss them into a bag with their equally loud family members, hand the bag to the customer who would then toss it over one shoulder and go on their merry way.
-If you have children and you want to visit this market, be warned that this is not a market to come and pet the animals.
+However, the people here weren’t bothered by the noise and would pick up the yowling animals by the neck, toss them into a bag with their equally loud family members, hand the bag to the customer who would then toss it over one shoulder and go on their merry way.
+This is a good time to warn you.
+If you have children and you want to visit this market, this is not a market to come and pet the animals.